dcycle/eventbrite_one_way_sync/README.md

 To use this module you need to be comfortable editing your Drupal site's `settings.php` file, and use `drush` on the command line.

+Here is how to set this up:

-Initial setup, step 1: make sure you have an Eventbrite account, website, and token
+Step 1: make sure you have an Eventbrite account, website, and token
 -----

 * Make sure you have an Eventbrite account.